isamu-isozaki/moba-openai-rl/ai-server/README.md

     - Step table

     X defined in app/model.py
-2. Define perliminary file structure/files
-    X Currently, made structure of
+2. Define perliminary file structure/files+function to fun game in a vid X Currently, made structure of
-    - app/app.py selecting the bots and starting matches
+    - app/app.py start matches and selecting bots
     - app/match.py working with running the match
     - app/step.py doing the steps in the environment and saving
-3. Create 2 models which output random actions with np.randint
+3. Create 2 models which output random actions with np.randint X
-4. Run with m parallel environments for each match using asyncio
+4. Run with m parallel environments for each match using threading(celery/redis) X
-5. Make env restart once a game ends and just continue running
+5. Make env restart once a game ends and just continue running -> Already done
-6. Make them populate the DB and the file structure
+6. Make them populate the DB and the file structure X
-7. After 2000 steps, stop the match and Query 2n models again
+7. After 5000 steps, stop the match and Query 2n models again X
-8. Play matches with those 2n models with m envs each.
-So, n*m envs are running now.
+8. Visualize matched

 ## Future:
 Make it so that I can play against bots based on their elo